Aquafina-water-bottle/jp-mining-note/docs/docs/usage.md

     When the card is a leech, the circle is highlighted yellow (or blue in light mode) to indicate that it is a leech.
-    That this is only shown on the back side of the card.
+    This is only shown on the back side of the card.

     {{ img("info circle error example", "assets/info_circle_leech.gif") }}